U.S. Visas

 Document Name: Adoption certificate

-Special Seal(s) / Color / Format: There are no special seals, colors, or formats.
+Special Seal(s) / Color / Format: There are no special seal(s) / colors / formats.

-• One (1) copy of the identity card or passport of each of the adoptive parents or of the single adoptive parent that has been certified by the law firm; and
+• One (1) copy of the identity card or passport of both adoptive parents or the single adoptive parent that was been certified by the law firm; and

 • Birth Certificate of the child (original and copy)